Beyond Consensus: Liberal Democracy in Crisis and Alternative Pathways

 The co-originality position significantly limits the space for a crisis of liberal democracy because it denies the possibility of separating the liberal component, which is itself a complex concept, from the democratic one.
 By nature, it is diarchic, clearly dividing the will and the opinion of the people.
 It strips away any mythological notions of “the people”, arguing that references to it transfigure democratic procedures which result in a majoritarian opinion (Urbinati, 2019).
 Therefore, there is no homogeneous "will of the people".
 Instead, there are only the preferences of the majority, which arise from democratic and institutional procedures and should not be identified with the will of the people (Rummens, 2017).
 In this sense, post-political consensus, centrism, rationalism, and political bargaining form majorities and minorities through institutional mechanisms, with the role of the people being secondary.
 However, the crisis of liberal democracy -manifested in both slowed democratization and increased autocratization, often through populism- contradicts this conceptualization.
 This crisis stems from grievances within portions of society because “the mainstream parties of West European party systems are no longer adequately representing their constituencies” (Kriesi, 2014, p.
 373).
 Therefore, the very existence of the crisis suggests that the co-original conceptualization cannot fully account for it.

 A critical alternative to the co-original view of liberal democracy is the conceptualization of liberal democracy as a paradox.
 At its core, liberal democracy is dual in nature, combining the concepts of democracy and liberalism in an agonistic relationship (Mouffe, 2018).
 For liberal democracy to function, there must be a balance between individual liberal values and the egalitarian nature of democracy.
 However, this agonistic relationship entails a constant tension between the two, where, at times, one prevails over the other.
-However, neoliberal hegemony has eliminated the tension between democratic and liberal principles by shifting the balance toward liberalism at the expense of democracy.
+Yet, neoliberal hegemony has eliminated the tension between democratic and liberal principles by shifting the balance toward liberalism at the expense of democracy.
 This has led to a post-political era in which “political questions were reduced to mere technical issues to be dealt with by experts, [and] no space was left for citizens to have a real choice between different political projects” (Mouffe, 2018, p.
 4).
 Thus, for those who feel alienated by traditional political elites, populism may not merely be a symptom of the crisis, but also a corrective, as populist political actors might be a potential tool in an attempt to restore the balance between liberalism and democracy (Mudde & Rovira Kaltwasser, 2013).

 Deliberation: A way to salvage democracy?